 Bias is responsible for most bad things happening on this planet such as the deterioration of the environment and the social injustice.
-As stated earlier DHM is probably allowed in Nature for self defense and therefore, if it is used for different purposes, it is against the rules in Nature with unpredictable consequences.
+As stated earlier DHM is probably allowed by Nature for self defense and therefore, if it is used for different purposes, it is against the Nature rules with unpredictable consequences.